Integration using a microframe solution

 - Once the payment has been processed, the customer is redirected to the page with the payment result information.

 Processing of the payment may also require performing additional steps.
 If the specified payment information is invalid or any of the fields is left empty, the customer can be notified via a message set up on the web service side and shown on the same page where the payment form is embedded.
 If the 3‑D Secure authentication with the challenge flow is required to process the payment, the customer is redirected to the ACS page.
-If, due to the payment method specifics, submitting additional customer information is required (their phone number, for example), this information should be collected before the microframe solution is invoked and should be specified in the initial request to open the solution.
+If, due to the payment method specifics, submitting additional customer information is required (their billing address, for example), this information should be collected before the microframe solution is invoked and should be specified in the initial request to open the solution.

 Setup